4Dillon/4Dillon/README.md

 ### I'm a DevOps engineer

 I love DevOps methodology and have been doing it since was 17 y'o.
-I am engaged in automation and software development.
+I love automation and am involved in the world of information technology.
 Automate absolutely everything.
 Learning and progressing every day.

 ---